Jimmy Edgar

-Jimmy Edgar is an American conceptual artist and sound designer from Detroit, Michigan.
-Influenced by minimalism, Yves Klein and Immaterialism, early in their career Jimmy released two hip-hop glitch albums under the names Michaux and Kristuit Salu and Morris Nightingale.
-Their first solo album Color Strip (2006) came out on Warp Records after they signed to the label at age 18.
-This release was followed by XXX (2010) on !K7 Records in 2010.
-After their last solo LP Majenta (2012), Jimmy has released several EPS on Jimmys own imprint New Reality Now, often designing the album covers with Pilar Zeta.
+Jimmy Edgar (born August 10, 1983) is an American electronic music producer, conceptual artist and sound designer from Detroit, Michigan.
+He initially released music under the names Michaux and Kristuit Salu and Morris Nightingale, before formally releasing his first solo album Color Strip (2006) on Warp Records after he signed to the label at age 18.
+This release was followed by XXX (2010) on !K7 Records in 2010, and after his last solo LP Majenta (2012), Edgar has since released several EPs on the imprint New Reality Now, often designing the album covers with his partner Pilar Zeta.

-Jimmy is an active conceptual and generative artist in the fine art NFT community.

 Early life

 James "Jimmy" Edgar was born in Detroit, Michigan and grew up in Roseville, Michigan.
-Raised in Detroit, Jimmy developed an early interest in music and learned multiple instruments at a young age, including string instruments, saxophone, and percussion/drum set.
+Raised in Detroit, Edgar developed an early interest in music and learned multiple instruments at a young age, including string instruments, saxophone, and percussion/drum set.
 He had learned songwriting and piano from several musicians he met at Baptist churches in Detroit.
 Experimenting with electronic music by age ten, and then started performing at Detroit raves by age fifteen.
 As a teenager, he had also began playing the drums in experimental bands and making tape recordings.
-Most of these recordings, consisting mainly of pitch bent tape loops, tape splicing, field recordings, and noise tracks, were the beginning of their experimentation with the technical aspects of production.
+Most of these recordings, consisting mainly of pitch bent tape loops, tape splicing, field recordings, and noise tracks, were the beginning of his experimentation with the technical aspects of production.

-Art career

-2021-present

-Jimmy's first NFT artwork titled 'DROOL OF VENUS' was sold on March 17, 2021 on Foundation.
-Their work spans conceptual ideas, generative digital works & 3D animations.
-His artwork UNREAL, which sold for 2.441 Ethereum, was a single majenta pixel.
-Works that followed included OBSOLETE, the black anodized Dyson vacuum cleaner.

-In 2022, Jimmy released OBJECTZ, a collection of 3396 images.
-Each artwork is a "unique digital construction", generated in a web browser.
-The website states "the process is performed by Javascript and features the iconic elements of JIMMY’s artwork."

-Zora states "Edgar first began experimenting with generative processes in his originating project, OPTIONZ.
-He states that it was inspired by generative process: having a bunch of layers, throwing it into a program, randomizing it, and seeing what comes out the other end."